DGCrypto/PancakeSwap-Prediction-Bot-using-Popular-Trading-Method-RSI-Crossover/README.md

 **Trial Version** Will not claim rewards!
-Full version with reward claiming is for sale via Telegram.
-Future versions with different indicators will be for sale soon!
+Future versions with different indicators will be available soon.
-Small % of bet size is charged as usage fee in the free/trial version!
+Small % of bet size is charged as usage fee.

 Telegram: https://t.me/+WRurSkMEq0RiOTRh